dhermes/tcp-h2-describe/EXAMPLE-PROXY-PROTOCOL.md

 # Example With Proxy Protocol

-When raw TCP traffic comes through a proxy (e.g. [Amazon's ELB][1]) a proxy protocol line will be added to the first TCP frame.
+When raw TCP traffic comes through a proxy (e.g. [Amazon's ELB][1]) a proxy protocol line will be added to the data from the first TCP packet.
 For example

 ```
 PROXY TCP4 198.51.100.22 203.0.113.7 35646 80